helenarichie/helenarichie.github.io/_posts/2023-01-18-Modeling-Dust-Sputtering.md

 <img src="/assets/img/posts/tielens_yields.png" alt="Tielens (1994) Universal Sputtering Yields" width="400"/>

 These curves are given in units of $\text{cm}^{3} \text{Å} \text{yr}^{-1}$ and are described numerically in Tielens et al. (1994) in Table 4, which gives coefficients for the fith-order polynomial fit for five types of dust grains.
-Preceding sections of this paper detail how the yield for each material was calculated.
+Preceding sections of the paper detail how the yield for each material was calculated.

 [Tsai and Mathews (1995)](https://ui.adsabs.harvard.edu/abs/1996ApJ...468..571T/abstract) derived a commonly-used analytic form of the thermal sputtering rate based on the work of Tielens et al. (1994):